vipyan/Quizzical/README.md

 - Option to play again
 - Responsive and clean UI
 - Automated tests for reliability and maintainability
+- **Code splitting with React.lazy for optimized performance**

 > Automated testing is integrated into the development workflow to ensure code reliability, support safe refactoring, and improve overall code quality.
+> Code splitting is used to load quiz components only when needed, improving initial load time and user experience.

 ## Getting Started